NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                     {
                         "datasets": [
                             {
-                                "doc": "Weight of each pixel listed in pix_mask", "name": "pix_mask_weight",
+                                "doc": "List of pixels (x,y) that compose the mask", "name": "pix_mask",
-                                "type": "float32"
+                                "type": "uint16"
                             },
                             {
                                 "doc": "Description of this ROI.",